Updated February 3, 2025

 You could say that the MineralPure line by Clearwater Pool Systems is the OG of pool ionizers.
 They were the first to spin the technology off from NASA, where it was developed during the Apollo program in the 1960s.
 Variations of the MineralPure system have been on the market since 1989, making it the longest-serving member of the guide.
 The R-40 model is good for up to 40,000 gallons.

 A long legacy can sometimes lead to latency in keeping up with the times.
 The MineralPure system uses basic electronics and a working replica could be built by a hobbyist in a few hours with parts from Digikey (not recommended for safety reasons).
-That said, simplicity has its virtues and pool ionizer technology is certainly simple.
+That said, simplicity has virtues, and pool ionizer technology is certainly simple.
 If you want a rugged, proven system and don’t mind paying for it, the R-40 has proven itself capable.

 Interface